tabaraei/LTAF-detection/README.md

 > [!IMPORTANT]
 > In order to be able to run the code, make sure to:
+> 1. In MATLAB console, go to the current directory using `cd <PATH-TO-LTAF-detection>` where the `main.m` file exists.
-> 1) Download the WFDB package from [here](https://physionet.org/physiotools/matlab/wfdb-app-matlab/wfdb-app-toolbox-0-10-0.zip), unzip the folder, and put the contents of `mcode` folder into the project directory as `<LTAF-detection>/packages/WFDB`.
+> 2. Download the WFDB package from [here](https://physionet.org/physiotools/matlab/wfdb-app-matlab/wfdb-app-toolbox-0-10-0.zip), unzip the folder, and put the contents of `mcode` folder into the project directory as `<PATH-TO-LTAF-detection>/packages/WFDB`.
-> 2) Download the LTAF dataset from [here](https://physionet.org/static/published-projects/ltafdb/long-term-af-database-1.0.0.zip) and put all the contents in `<LTAF-detection>/data/LTAF`.
+> 3. Download the LTAF dataset from [here](https://physionet.org/static/published-projects/ltafdb/long-term-af-database-1.0.0.zip) and put all the contents in `<PATH-TO-LTAF-detection>/data/LTAF`.

 ## Algorithm
 ![ECG 1](https://github.com/tabaraei/LTAF-detection/blob/master/plots/ecg1.png)